Differences Between Truck Accidents and Car Accidents

 A seasoned truck accident attorney will want to review those records to help determine liability for the collision.
 Liability for the truck accident and the resulting injuries are often much more complicated in a truck accident than a car crash.
 The negligent person who caused the truck accident may not be the party liable for compensating you.
 It may be the driver’s employer, the trucking company, or it could be another party, such as the truck maintenance company.
 To prove negligence in your truck accident case, you may need accident reconstructionist experts.

-Michael P. Fleming & Associates, P.C. has helped many truck accident victims throughout Houston and surrounding areas.
+Fleming Law, P.C. has helped many truck accident victims throughout Houston and surrounding areas.
 Our record of securing favorable settlements for clients is second to none.
-At Michael P. Fleming & Associates, P.C., we understand the difficulties that victims face after a truck accident, and we do everything we can to help.
+At Fleming Law, P.C., we understand the difficulties that victims face after a truck accident, and we do everything we can to help.

-Call us today to schedule a free and confidential consultation with one of our skilled and compassionate truck accident lawyers at Michael P. Fleming & Associates, P.C.
+Call us today to schedule a free and confidential consultation with one of our skilled and compassionate truck accident lawyers at Fleming Law, P.C.

 - 1 How Is Fault Proven in a Truck Accident?